awsdocs/aws-glue-developer-guide/doc_source/built-in-transforms.md

 *Unbox*
 Unboxes a string field from a `DynamicFrame`\.
 The output is a `DynamicFrame` with the selected string field reformatted\.
 The string field can be parsed and replaced with several fields\.
 You provide a path in the schema for the string field to reformat and its current format type\.
 For example, you might have a CSV file that has one field that is in JSON format `{"a": 3, "b": "foo", "c": 1.2}`\.
 This transform can reformat the JSON into three fields: an `int`, a `string`, and a `double`\.

+For examples of using these transforms in a job script, see the AWS blog [Building an AWS Glue ETL pipeline locally without an AWS account](http://aws.amazon.com/blogs/big-data/building-an-aws-glue-etl-pipeline-locally-without-an-aws-account/)\.